-In the case of insured people domiciled abroad, tax is deducted directly from the early withdrawal amount.
+In the case of insured persons domiciled abroad, withholding tax is deducted directly from the early withdrawal amount.
 The level of the withholding tax depends on the withholding tax rate set by the canton in which the occupational pension scheme is headquartered.